Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Very low

-Additional notes: Gueuze Lambics, whose origin is the Brussels area of Belgium, are often simply called Gueuze Lambic.
-Versions of this beer style made outside of the Brussels area are said to be “Belgian-Style Gueuze Lambics.”
+Additional notes: Gueuze originating in the Brussels area of Belgium, are often simply called Gueuze.
+Versions of this beer style made outside of the Brussels area are said to be ‘Belgian-Style Gueuze’.
 The Belgian-style versions are made to resemble many of the beers of true origin.
-Historically, traditional Gueuze Lambics are dry and completely attenuated, exhibiting no residual sweetness either from malt, sugar or other sweeteners.
+Historically, traditional Gueuze is dry and completely attenuated, exhibiting no residual sweetness either from malt, sugar, or other sweeteners.
 Traditionally, Gueuze is brewed with unmalted wheat, malted barley, and stale, aged hops.
-Some modern versions may have a degree of sweetness contributed by sugars or other sweeteners.
-See also Belgian-Style Lambic for additional background information.

 IBU: 11-23